-Hydropower is a cost-effective electricity source.
+Water is a cost-effective electricity source.
 It offers high efficiency, operational flexibility and low operating and generation costs.
-Half of the world’s technical hydropower potential exists in Asia and 20% in Latin America.
-Large untapped technical potential is still available in Africa, as well as Latin America and Asia.
 However, large hydropower projects can encounter social opposition because of their impact on water availability, ecosystems and the environment, and the need to relocate populations that may be affected by the project.
 Major issues in large hydro development, therefore include public acceptance, along with high initial investment costs and long payback periods, long approval and construction cycles, and long lead times to obtain or renew concession rights and grid connections.
 Environmental protection is also a key issue that deserves consideration.

 This IRENA/IEA-ETSAP Technology Brief provides technical background, analyses the potential and the barriers for market growth, and offers insights for policy makers on this key renewable energy technology.